perdugames/node-express-upload-file/README.md

-# node-minimal
+# node-express-upload-file

-This module is a minimal node enviroment make with nodemon + chai + mocha + babel
+This module is a simple example upload file with "multer"

+* Upload single/multiple image + rezise with "sharp"